Experienced Nursing Home Falls and Fractures Lawyer Serving Chicago Victims

 The statistics on nursing home falls are sobering:

-- While just five percent of Americans age 65 or older live in nursing homes, 20 percent of all fall-related deaths occur in nursing homes.
+- While just five percent of Americans age 65 or older live in nursing homes, 20 percent of all fall-related deaths occur in them.

-- As many as 75 percent of nursing home patients fall each year, and those who suffer falls typically suffer more than one.
+- As many as 75 percent of patients fall each year, and those who suffer falls typically suffer more than one.

 - As many as 20 percent of nursing home falls result in serious injuries.

-- The average nursing home reports one to two falls per year for each bed in its facility; however, many more nursing home falls go unreported.
+- The average facility reports one to two falls per year for each bed in its facility; however, many more nursing home falls go unreported.

 In many cases, these falls are a direct result of nursing home negligence.